harshvardhan0709/Lane-Detection-and-Steering-Angle-Calculation/README.md

 | Fully connected| 	   10 		    |         | 	 RELU    |             |         |              |			 10      |	 510   |
 | Fully connected|    	1 				|         |            |             |         |              |       1 	   |    11   |

 # Required library setup

 run `pip install -r requirements.txt`

-# How to Use Steering Angle Neural Network
+# How to Detect lane

 Use `python live_lane_dect.py` to run the model on a live webcam feed

-Use `python pipeline_verbose.py` to apply lane detection system on video
+Use `python lane_dect_video.py` to apply lane detection system on video

 the output video will be stored in Lane-Detection-and-Steering-Angle-Calculation folder

 # How to Use Steering Angle Neural Network

-Use `python train.py` to train the model

-Use `python run.py` to run the model on a live webcam feed
+Use `python live_steering_pred.py` to run the model on a live webcam feed

-Use `python run_dataset.py` to run the model on the dataset
+Use `python steering_video.py` to run the model on video

-#### Note : The Neural Network require lots of data to get train properly so that it can predict steering angle accurately because of that I have used both the method which are 1.Calculating it with opencv and 2.Calculating  it with neural network
+#### Note : The Neural Network require lots of data to get train properly so that it can predict steering angle accurately.